-This is a detailed guide on what to see and do in Bruges, where to stay, important historical facts, how to get there and of course, pictures.
+This is a detailed guide on what to see and do in Bruges, where to stay, important historical facts, how to get there, and of course, many pictures.

 I didn’t know about this place until I decided to meet up with a couple of friends during my return trip to the old continent from my second home in Mexico.
 I let them decide the itinerary and hotels; for once I wasn’t the guide!
 Little did I imagine that it would have been such a cute little place, definitely worth visiting.
 The only downside, to me, was that being so popular, it was extremely crowded and outrageously expensive, even more being there at the weekend.
 You probably wouldn’t even notice it, but I love deserted places and when I see crowds I feel a sort of a constraint…but that just me.
 The old city, World Heritage Site, is definitely worth a visit.
 We stayed one night and a full day and it was enough to visit the entire historical center and enjoy all the culinary specialties, especially the chocolate.